 Phalaenopsis orchids are the most popular orchid in the world, in terms of sales.
-In recent years, one of the great stories of the horticulture world has been the rapid price decreases and huge increases in availability of phalaenopsis orchids.
+In recent years, one of the great stories of the horticulture world has been the rapid price decreases and huge increases in the availability of phalaenopsis orchids.
 Today, you can find them by the dozen on display tables across the country, sometimes priced for as little as $9.99 each and in a wide variety of colors.

 According to some sources, the orchid has now overtaken the poinsettia as the most popular potted plant in the United States.
 This is all possible because of advances in orchid breeding and production, mostly overseas.
 Producers in Taiwan and the Netherlands have perfected orchid cloning on an industrial scale, making it possible to produce literally hundreds of thousands of beautiful, identical plants.

 Blooming Your Phalaenopsis Orchid

 The good news is that phalaenopsis are among the easiest orchids to grow, as long as you follow a few basic rules.
 This is important because, like many flowers, phalaenopsis really only bloom once a year, so after your plant is done blooming you’ll have to keep it alive and healthy until the next blooming season rolls around.

 First, when your plant is done blooming and the spike has begun to brown, snip the spike off near the base of the plant and move it to its permanent location.
 Note that orchids don’t like to be moved very much, so ideally, you can find a spot the plant will like on the first try.
 In general, phalaenopsis prefer: